Scottish Kilt

 In addition to traditional tartan patterns, there are also modern tartans that feature a wider range of colors and patterns.
 These modern tartans may be more suitable for contemporary fashion or for people who do not have a specific Scottish clan association.

-How to Knit Tartan Patterns
+How to Knit Tartan Patterns!

 To knit a tartan patterns you’ll use a machine but you could certainly knit the bottom by hand.
 The thought was to use a mix of knitting & weaving in long threads to form up the pattern during a simple manner and also spend some leftover yarn. you’ll fall crazy with this awesome stitch that’s super pretty with bold, pastel, or neutral colors from this you’ll make plenty of different knitting projects, and that they will all have a really cool effect.